Jean-Poul/Fullstack-Period3-Handin/README.md

 ***Backend:***

 Important parts is that express will be started with important middleware in app.ts.
 Server starts in www.ts.
 All endpoints can be found in FriendRoutesAuth.ts.
 All authentication can be found in /middleware/basic-auth.
 The friendFacade talks with MongoDB (we instantiate a facade with an db from FriendRoutesAuth).
 Also remember we can fetch the db because we attach it to the global app variable.
 Talk about everything related to graphql (resolvers and schema).
-If time allows it you can talk about custom error and logging and debugging.
+If time allows it you can talk about custom error, logging and debugging.

 ***Frontend:***

 App.tsx which contains everything Apollo related (ApolloProvider and ApolloClient).
 Login for localStorage handling together with Header.tsx.
-Besides that all the functions in all the components (create, update, find and delete).
+Beside that all the functions in all the components (create, update, find and delete).